highlightjs/highlight.js/README.md

 ### Hosted Libraries Caveat

 Please note that hosted libraries may only contain the most common languages, to keep the file size down.
-If you find that your syntax is not highlighting, you can include the langauge manually, e.g:
+If you find that your syntax is not highlighting, you can include the language manually, e.g:

 ```html
 <script src="//cdnjs.cloudflare.com/ajax/libs/highlight.js/9.4.0/languages/go.min.js"></script>